-This week’s Fan of the Week is Ed Holcomb.
-Here is his Ole Miss story submitted by his son:
+This week’s Fan of the Week is Shannon Lovejoy.
+Here is her Ole Miss story:

 Fan of the Week is an initiative of the Ole Miss Year of the Fan.
 For your chance to be recognized as the Fan of the Week, be sure to submit your fan story by clicking here.